zaaarf/lillero/README.md

     - If you are using our loader (see below), use intermediary (unreadable but unique) names in every place you are told to use a name - ModLauncher will do the rest.
     - If you are loading this through [Fabric-ASM](https://github.com/Chocohead/Fabric-ASM), use intermediary representation.
 * Use our [loader](https://github.com/zaaarf/lillero-loader/) that hooks into Forge's ModLauncher if you're writing a modern Forge mod.
+* Use our [Mixin plugin](https://github.com/zaaarf/lillero-mixin/) if you are constrained to an environment that bundles it (like Fabric).
 * Make sure to dunk on all the naysayers who tried to force you to use Mixin!

 #### Example Minecraft patch